Sukhoi Su-7: India

+India acquired 140 Su-7s from the Soviet Union in 1967 as part of a US$100 Million deal.
+The last Su-7s were retired in the 1980s.
+They were used to equip the No. 26 Squadron "Warriors" formed in March 1968, No. 32 Squadron "Thunderbirds" (formed in 1969), No. 101 Squadron "The Falcons" (formed July 1968), No. 221 Squadron "Valiants" (formed in August 1968) and No. 222 Squadron "The Killers" (formed in 1969).

+1971 Indo-Pakistan War

 The Indian Air Force (IAF) used the Su-7 extensively in the 1971 war with Pakistan.
 Six squadrons, totaling 140 aircraft, flew almost 1,500 offensive sorties during the war, and undertook the bulk of the daytime attack missions.
 The IAF managed to retain a very high operational tempo with its Su-7s, peaking at a sortie rate of six per pilot per day.
 Fourteen or nineteen Su-7s were lost during the war, mostly due to anti-aircraft fire.

-After the war, it was found that the aircraft had high survivability, being able to fly home safely despite receiving heavy damage.
+After the war, it was found that the aircraft had high survivability, being able to fly home safely despite receiving heavy damage, resulting in many disputed kills.
 For example, Wing Commander H.S.
 Mangat's Su-7 was badly damaged by a PL-2 missile fired by a Pakistan Air Force F-6.
 The impact was so severe that half the rudder was missing, the elevators, ailerons, and flaps were severely damaged, and half the missile was stuck in the chute pipe.
 The pilot made it back to his base.
 The death of at least one Indian pilot can be attributed, at least indirectly, to poor cockpit design.
 A pilot had moved his seating forward to a dangerous position, "because he found the bombsight and the front gun sight easier to operate" while in that position and was killed on ejection.

-Indian Su-7BMKs shot down at least two Shenyang F-6s in the 1971 war, while losing three Su-7s to F-6s according to Pakistani sources.
+Indian Su-7BMKs shot down at least two Shenyang F-6s in the 1971 war, while losing three Su-7s to F-6s according to Pakistani sources, mostly during bombing runs.